carlos-lopez-glb/bootcamp/README.md

 each trainee needs to read about the topics and jump into the coding excercises.
 An a Slack's channel by topic will be used to discuss with tutors and co-trainees about both theory and practice, and each on-site talk we are going to go through the outcome of Slack channel discussions, emphasizing about those topics that are causing more pain for all.

-Globant Workspace Slack's account would be used for technical assistance:
+Globant Workspace Slack's account would be used for technical assistance
->#glb-bootcamp-chaco

 Every person participating in the bootcamp is present here (trainees and trainners).
 Here is the place to ask for technical assistance!